Removing Ink Stains From Plastic – 5 Different Ways to Try

 Whatever the case, it’s good to know how to remove those dark blue or black ink stains from plastic so that you do not end up permanently ruining your item.

-Fortunately, you can try a few excellent ways, depending on the type of ink and the severity of the stain.
-One of the best is a product called “rubbing alcohol.”
+One of the best ways to remove ink from plastic is with a product called “rubbing alcohol.”
 Yes, I am talking about the same standard isopropyl alcohol in most stores that sell medical supplies.

 Start by soaking a piece of rag or cotton ball in a cup of rubbing alcohol and then dabbing it onto the stain.
-If the ink stain is not strong or permanent, you should see it starting to come off onto the cotton ball.
+If the ink stain is still fresh, not strong or permanent, you should see it starting to come off onto the cotton ball.

-How to Get Pen Ink Off Plastic?
+How to Get Stubborn Pen Ink Off Plastic?

 1- WD-40 Spray